 How much does a Rhinoplasty Cost?

-Nationwide, the average cost of a Rhinoplasty is right at $5,000. $5,046 to be exact, according to the American Society of Plastic Surgeons statistics from 2016.
+Nationwide, the average cost of a Rhinoplasty is right at $5,000. $5,046 to be exact, according to the most recent American Society of Plastic Surgeons statistics.
 This cost can vary widely based on various other factors such as the anesthesia fees, medical testing, prescriptions, etc. To see a complete breakdown of various cost factors, see this article based on actual customer feedback discussing if Plastic Surgery is worth the cost.

 Will my insurance cover the cost of a Rhinoplasty?